Lyxt-git/AESECB-Hollow/Readme.txt

 7️⃣ Update entry point	                    Modify EAX in thread context to point to payload 8️⃣ Resume execution	                    Use ResumeThread() to execute payload

 (This is a basic step in Fileless Memory Injection @ Process Hollowing).
+You may get the based code and re-design your own cryptology method, here is AES-ECB which to be consider as insecure.
+Insecure means, to crack it is easy ...